angristan/awesome-stars/README.md

 ## HTML

+- [nano-docs](https://github.com/nanocurrency/nano-docs) - Documentation for the Nano protocol
 - [niu-ending](https://github.com/Miaourt/niu-ending) - End of niu.moe - the credit animation
 - [terminalcheatsheet](https://github.com/devadvance/terminalcheatsheet) - All the knowledge you need to get up and running on terminals across operating systems.
 If you are contributing to open issue on this repo, please ask to be assigned to the issue so people know you are working on it.
-- [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) - :triangular_ruler: Jekyll theme for building a personal site, blog, project documentation, or portfolio.
 - [huxpro.github.io](https://github.com/Huxpro/huxpro.github.io) - My Blog / Jekyll Themes / PWA
 - [blog](https://github.com/golang/blog) - Go Blog server code and content
 - [arewewaylandyet](https://github.com/mpsq/arewewaylandyet) - Sources for https://arewewaylandyet.com
 - [visitor-badge](https://github.com/jwenjian/visitor-badge) - A badge generator service to count visitors of your markdown file.
 - [mono-icons](https://github.com/mono-company/mono-icons) -
 - [h12y](https://github.com/thesephist/h12y) - The email service for when just "hey.com" isn't enough.
-- [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules
 - [what-hn-says-webext](https://github.com/pinoceniccola/what-hn-says-webext) - Web Extension: Easily find Hacker News discussions about the page you're currently browsing.
 - [proposal-record-tuple](https://github.com/tc39/proposal-record-tuple) - ECMAScript proposal for the Record and Tuple value types. | Stage 2: it will change!
 - [WebGazer](https://github.com/brownhci/WebGazer) - WebGazer.js: Scalable Webcam EyeTracking Using User Interactions